-Portokalopita is an old-fashioned Greek cake, made with phyllo pastry, Greek yogurt, and soaked in syrup once baked.
+Portokalopita is a traditional Greek cake, made with phyllo pastry and Greek yogurt, and soaked in syrup once baked.
 Whereas Portokalopita refers to a pie it is in fact a denser cake.
 Portokali in Greek means orange while Pita means pie.

 This Greek Orange Cake has been one of Greeks' favorite desserts for "tratarisma" aka treating a house guest.
 And having lived up to its name it is still served in most Greek restaurants as a treat on the house, after the main dish.
 So yes, if you have ever been to Greece and you got a dessert at the end of your dinner this was probably it.

-And the reasons for Portokalopita being the number one preference as a treat, are:
+And the reasons for Portokalopita being one of the best Greek cakes are:

 - It's easy to make.